unahouExosite/docs/rpc/README.md

 * `<options>` is a JSON object with boolean entries.
 Each boolean entry defaults to `false`.
-If `<options>` is set to `{}` then all available boolean options are set to `true`, `"starttime"` is set to the start of time, and `"endtime"` is set to the end of time.
-Not all resource types have the same set of options.
+If `<options>` is set to `{}` then all available boolean options are set to `true` Not all resource types have the same set of options.
 Valid options are the following:

     `"aliases"` returns all aliases associated with the calling client's resources.